Search skillsforcare.org.uk

 Action learning is a structured technique used to facilitate individual, professional and organisational development and change.
 It brings together small groups of invested people to tackle real life problems or issues whilst encouraging reflection to develop practice.

-The training starts in September 2024.
+The training starts in early January 2025.

 Find out more and book